ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/before-you-begin.md

 ```

 If `arm_spe` isn't found you will need to update the Linux Kernel and perf to 5.15 or later.
+To enable it see [Enable the SPE feature in Linux guide](https://developer.arm.com/documentation/ka005362/1-0).

 To confirm SPE is working run: